Caroline Nokes: Chair of the Women and Equalities Select Committee

 On 29 January 2020, Nokes was elected to the position of chair of the Women and Equalities Committee, succeeding Maria Miller.

-In May 2021, alongside celebrities and other public figures, Nokes was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men’s violence against women and girls".
+In May 2021, alongside celebrities and other public figures, Nokes was a signatory to an open letter supporting a campaign by Stylist magazine aimed at "ending male violence against women and girls".
+In September 2023, during the Laurence Fox GB News scandal, Nokes called for GB News to be closed down in view of the misogynistic comments that had been broadcast.

 Same-sex marriage

 Nokes has stated she was "broadly supportive" of same-sex marriage, provided that religious organisations were not forced to act against their theology.
 In February 2013, she cited her support for stable and secure relationships, both gay and straight, but also referenced her previous pledge to Christians, and voted against the Marriage (Same Sex Couples) Bill at Second Reading, saying she was "not convinced the safeguards sought by the Church of England have been guaranteed".

-Despite originally voting against extending same-sex marriage to England and Wales in 2013, Nokes later apologised in 2020 for doing so, stating that she would "take her vote back in a heartbeat."